chinemeze847/book_management_system/README.md

 https://documenter.getpostman.com/view/16028426/2s9YJW4kC3

 ## Tests
-Inorder to run the test click on the green button that appears behind the method name
+Inorder to run the test click on the green button that appears behind the method name in the file located in com/mobilize/BookSystem/service/BookServiceImplTest.java
 ![img_3.png](img_3.png)
 It will provide you with options like running the test or using the debug mode you can run it in debug mode to check for irregularities